centrifuge/documentation/docs/use/govern/onchain_voting/index.md

 1. Paste the address of the cold wallet (i.e. the wallet that created the Proxy)

-To vote in a referendum, navigate to [SubSquare](https://centrifuge.subsquare.io/democracy/referenda), find the referendum you want to vote on and click *vote*.
+To vote in a referendum, navigate to [SubSquare](https://centrifuge.subsquare.io/democracy/referenda), find the referendum you want to vote on and click *Vote*.

 ![](./images/ProxyReferendum.png)